udoprog/dotfiles/README.md

 * `.profile` with paths to loads of user-local binary locations (`$HOME/usr/bin`, `$HOME/.local/bin`, ...), only added if they exist.
 * `oh-my-zsh`, with a custom `~/.zshrc_custom` for customization.

+# repolib

+This comes with two utility commands, `reposync` and `repologs`.

+If your system has systemd, reposync will be setup to track remote repositories for all repos mentioned in `targets/reposync.mk`.

+Latest syncs can be checked by running the `repologs` command.